Nutterules/ZettelKasten/Statistics definitions.md

 			- must have prior knowledge of substrata and be able to accurately define those groups
 			- sampling within these substrata has the same cons as simple random sampling
 - <u><b>Non-Random</b></u>:
-	- Quota sampling: a researcher will select a sample that is representative of the entire population
+	- <u>Quota sampling</u>: a researcher will select a sample that is representative of the entire population
 		- pros:
 			- small sample can be representative
 			- no sampling frame